MazeedahOloko/IMDB-/README.md

 ![image](https://github.com/MazeedahOloko/IMDB-/assets/128734036/8efe16c4-4299-4bb4-94c0-990a154e93c1)

 The Internet Movie Database (IMDb) is the largest, most comprehensive movie database on the web.
 It offers an extensive database of movie, TV show, and cast information.
 The site was officially launched in 1990 and is now owned by Amazon.com.
 IMDb is an extremely detailed and rich source of film data that features top movies, news, reviews, movie trailers, showtimes, DVD movie reviews, celebrity profiles, and more.
 If you’ve ever researched a movie or actor, you’ve probably landed on IMDb.
 The primary objective of this project is to execute meticulous data cleansing processes aimed at achieving optimal data quality.
-The dataset was sourced from [Kaggle.com](https://www.kaggle.com/), a prominent platform for data science and machine learning enthusiasts.
-Kaggle is renowned for providing a hub where datasets, competitions, and valuable insights converge.
-The dataset I obtained from this platform forms the foundation of this project, providing the raw material from which we initiate comprehensive data cleansing processes.
-These processes are essential for refining and enhancing the quality of the dataset, ensuring that our subsequent analyses are built on a solid and reliable foundation.
-* Data set:
-[IMDB Top 250 Movies.csv](https://github.com/MazeedahOloko/IMDB-/files/12443692/IMDB.Top.250.Movies.csv)

 Data pervades every aspect of our lives, yet in its raw form, it is often inadequate for deriving valuable insights that effectively address business challenges.
 Therefore, when data is collected, it is crucial to undergo the process of data cleaning.
 By ensuring data cleanliness, productivity is enhanced, and it also enhance the decision-making process.
+The dataset which forms the foundation of this project was sourced from [Kaggle.com](https://www.kaggle.com/), a prominent platform for data science and machine learning enthusiasts.
+Kaggle is renowned for providing a hub where datasets, competitions, and valuable insights converge, providing the raw material from which we initiate comprehensive data cleansing processes.
+* Data set:
+[IMDB Top 250 Movies.csv](https://github.com/MazeedahOloko/IMDB-/files/12443692/IMDB.Top.250.Movies.csv)

 In this project, I undertook a Data Cleaning Project using SQL to further develop my data manipulation skills.
-To accomplish this, I will actively clean 3 columns in data that requires cleaning.
-This will help me fortify my data cleaning skills and my deptness in executing SQL queries.
-This project will serve as a valuable learning experience, equipping me with the practical knowledge needed to enhance data quality and derive meaningful insights through effective data preparation.

 I acheived this data cleaning by:
 * Verifying for misspellings, duplicate entries and other errors.
 * Validating that the appropraite data type is assigned to each column.
 * Eliminating irrelevant or redundant entries.